 It doesn’t look normal if someone has thousands of followers but only gets a few likes on their posts.

-Now, in a perfect world, all of your followers would see each and every post and interact with it (and share it and love it).
-But that just isn’t the case!
-However, we can do things to ensure that our posts are getting the maximum reach possible.
+Now, in a perfect world, all of your followers would see each and every post and interact with it—and share it and love it—but that isn’t realistic.

-Ghost followers lower your overall engagement rate.
-If you are an influencer trying to make money on Instagram, this could make your account less appealing to brands.
+Simply put, they lower your overall engagement rate.
+If you are an influencer trying to make money on Instagram, this could make your account less appealing to brands, and hurt your bottomline.

 Instagram accounts with incredibly low engagement rates also often struggle to get their content seen in the home feed and on the explore page, making it near impossible to grow over time.

 How to Get Ghost Followers on Instagram

 If you think you might have ghost followers on Instagram, you might be wondering how you got them.
 There are many different ways that a brand can acquire ghost followers, but here are some of the most likely means.